Umm al-Fahm: Local government

 The growing influence of fundamentalist Islam has been noted by several scholars.

 Since the 1990s, the municipality has been run by the Northern Islamic Movement.
 Ex-mayor Sheikh Raed Salah was arrested in 2003 on charges of raising millions of dollars for Hamas.
 He was freed after two years in prison.
 Sheikh Hashem Abd al-Rahman was elected mayor in 2003.
 He was replaced in November 2008 by Khaled Aghbariyya.

-Today the mayor is Dr. Samir Sobhi Mahamed.

-Because of the proximity to the border of the West Bank, the city is named very often as a possible candidate for a land-swap in a peace treaty with the Palestinians to compensate land used by Jewish settlements.
-In a survey of Umm al-Fahm residents conducted by and published in the Israeli-Arab weekly Kul Al-Arab in July 2000, 83% of respondents opposed the idea of transferring their city to Palestinian jurisdiction.
+Because of its proximity to the border of the West Bank, the city is named very often as a possible candidate for a land-swap in a peace treaty with the Palestinians to compensate them for land used by Jewish settlements.
+In a survey of Umm al-Fahm residents conducted by and published in the Israeli-Arab weekly Kul Al-Arab in July 2000, 83% of respondents opposed the idea of transferring their city to Palestinian Authority jurisdiction.
 The proposal by Avigdor Lieberman for a population exchange was rejected by Israeli Arab politicians as ethnic cleansing.